• Skip to primary navigation

 3 teaspoon Food coloring

-• Take another bowl and mix all the dry ingredients.
+• Grab another bowl and get all the dry ingredients to know each other.

-• Sift the dry ingredients over the wet and mixed ones.
+• Sift the dry crowd into the wet gang.

 1 ½ cup All-purpose Flour, ½ teaspoon Baking Powder, ½ teaspoon Baking Soda, 1 ½ teaspoon Cacao

-• Pour the obtained composition into a baking form.
-I used a 6" pastry ring.
+• Pour the whole merry mixture into a baking form.
+I went with a 6" ring.

-• Cut the cake into 2 or 3 slices, depending on how many layers.
+• Decide how ambitious you feel—cut the cake into 2 or 3 layers.

 Preparing the frosting